 Once it appears likely that you may join our program it is vital that you devote considerable effort to satisfy the administrative requirements with respect to visa and medical registration as a medical practitioner.
 Even if a prospective Fellow achieves the required standard for English language testing at the first attempt, the subsequent administrative steps will take at least 6 months and usually longer.

-It is important to contact The Junior Medical Staff Department early in the negotiations in order to guide you through the process.
-Ms Sally Watson is the contact person and is extremely helpful.
+It is important to contact The Junior Medical Staff Department in the Medical Workforce Unit.